MILPaC: A Novel Benchmark for Evaluating Translation of Legal Text to Indian Languages

 Apart from the automatic evaluation of translation performance (as detailed above), we also evaluate the performance of MT systems through a set of Law students.
 This is an important part of the evaluation, since we can get an idea of how well automatic translation performance metrics agree with the opinion of domain experts.

-\textbf{Recruiting Law students:} We recruited senior LLB \& LLM students from the Rajiv Gandhi School of Intellectual Property Law, one of the most reputed Law schools in India.
+\textbf{Recruiting Law students:} We recruited senior LLB \& LLM students from the Rajiv Gandhi School of Intellectual Property Law which is one of the most reputed Law schools in India.
 We recruited these students based on the recommendations of a Professor of the same Law school, and considering two requirements -- (i)~the students should have good Legal domain knowledge; (ii)~they should be fluent in English and be \textit{native speakers of some Indian language} (for which they will evaluate translations).
 We could obtain Law students who are native speakers of only four Indian languages.
-Specifically, we recruited 5 Law students, among whom 2 are native speakers of Hindi, and the other three are native speakers of Bengali, Tamil, and Marathi (1 for each language).
+Specifically, we recruited 5 Law students in total, among whom 2 are native speakers of Hindi, and the other three are native speakers of Bengali, Tamil, and Marathi (1 for each language).
 Hence, this human evaluation is carried out for these 4 Indian languages only.

-\textbf{Survey Setup:} Given the limited availability of the Law students, we evaluated only the 3 MT systems GOOG, MSFT, and IndicTrans (the best performers in our automatic evaluation).
-We selected \CCIdataset{} \& \Actsdataset{} for this human evaluation since these are the more challenging datasets.
-We randomly selected 50 English text units from each of \CCIdataset{} and \Actsdataset{} datasets, and their translations in Hindi, Bengali, Tamil and Marathi by the 3 MT systems stated above.
+\textbf{Survey Setup:} Given the limited availability of Law students, only the 3 MT systems, GOOG, MSFT, and IndicTrans (the best performers in our automatic evaluation), were evaluated. \CCIdataset{} and \Actsdataset{} were selected for this human evaluation since these are the more challenging datasets.
+We randomly selected 50 English text units from each of \CCIdataset{} and \Actsdataset{} datasets, and their translations in Hindi, Bengali, Tamil, and Marathi by the 3 MT systems stated above.
 Then, a particular Law student was shown these 50 randomly selected English text units (from each of \CCIdataset{} and \Actsdataset{}) datasets, and their translations (by the said systems) in his/her native language, and asked to evaluate the translation quality.